Sale Water Park

 History of Sale Water Park

 The lake at Sale was a gravel pit, flooded after the extraction of gravel for the M60 in the 1970s.
 Previously the land belonged to Sale Old Hall, which stood close to the site of junction 6.

-The River Mersey is the traditional boundary between Cheshire and Lancashire.
-However, the Jackson Boat Inn is in Lancashire, in spite of sitting on the Cheshire side of the river.
-This anomaly is due to natural changes in the course of the river over many centuries.
+Historically the River Mersey was the traditional boundary between Cheshire and Lancashire.
+However, the Jackson Boat Inn was in Lancashire, in spite of sitting on the Cheshire side of the river.
+This anomaly was due to natural changes in the course of the river over many centuries.
 During the Jacobite uprisings of the eighteenth century, Stuart sympathisers met secretly at the inn.
 According to local tales, they drank to the health of the Pretender Prince Charles ‘across the water’ in France, symbolising this with a bowl of water placed in the centre of the table.

 Cormorants are prominent visitors to Sale Water Park and can often be seen perched on the electricity pylons on the Broad Ees Dole side of the lake.
 Visitors are well advised to be cautious when walking underneath them, or carry an umbrella – their guano makes a substantial mess.
 There is a pair of mute swans resident on the lake who have bred successfully on the lake since 2002.

 Emirates Old Trafford, home of Lancashire Cricket Club is a world- class sporting venue.…